conradakunga/Blog/_posts/2024-12-01-choosing-from-a-collection-in-f.md

 // Generate a list of the results let diceResults = [2..12]

-// Write a functon to return a random entry let tossDice list = let index = Random.Shared.Next(0, List.length list) list.[index]
+// Write a function to return a random entry let tossDice list = let index = Random.Shared.Next(0, List.length list) list.[index]